ralexander87/dotfiles/README.md

 ## 🎨 Colors

 PyWal-generated colors based on the wallpaper are cached in the `.cache/wal/` folder.
-You can make any template in `.config/wal/templates`.
+You can make any template using `.config/wal/templates`.
 Replace the places with `{color0}` in the range `0-15`; the template will be generated and found in `.cache/wal/` that you can source.
 <br>
 ![image](https://github.com/user-attachments/assets/a53faf76-3fe3-4928-bc44-9553fe91b297)
 <br>